-Tip: For more information on query optimization, refer to the IBM Informix Performance Guide.
+Tip: For more information about query optimization, refer to the IBM Informix Performance Guide.

-Optimizing an SPL Routine
+Optimize an SPL routine

 During SPL optimization, the query optimizer evaluates the possible query plans and selects the query plan with the lowest cost.
 The database server puts the selected query plan for each SQL statement in an execution plan for the SPL routine.
 The database server optimizes each SQL statement within the SPL routine and includes the selected query plan in the execution plan.